 You’re probably still wondering, “Okay, when do I know which one to use?”

-The answer to that question is that the difference between them is entirely dialectal.
+The answer to that question is simple: the difference between toward and towards is entirely regional preference.
 There is no demonstrable difference of sense or function between them, meaning both words can be used interchangeably.

 When to Use Toward

-Even though the only thing separating these two words is a dialectical difference, it is still important to keep your audience in mind when picking which word to use and when.
+Even though the only thing separating these two words is a dialectal difference, it is still important to keep your audience in mind when picking which word to use and when.

 Toward (without the –s) is the preferred choice in American English.
-If you find yourself writing to an American audience in an American newspaper or magazine, toward is the correct word to use.
-The AP Stylebook and the Chicago Manual of Style both advise American English writers to use toward.
+If you find yourself writing to an American audience in an American newspaper or magazine, toward is the best spelling to use.
+The AP Stylebook and The Chicago Manual of Style both advise American English writers to use toward.